threefoldtech/info_grid/src/terraform/terraform_full_vm.md

 ***

-### Using the Scheduler
+### Using the Grid Scheduler

-Using the scheduler can be very efficient depending on what you are trying to achieve.
-To learn more about the scheduler, please refer to the [Scheduler Guide](resources/terraform_scheduler.md).
+Using the TFGrid scheduler can be very efficient depending on what you are trying to achieve.
+To learn more about the scheduler, please refer to this [Scheduler Guide](resources/terraform_scheduler.md).

 ***